zandaleph/cv/resume.md

 #### Facebook Marketplace

-* Delivered a faster first page experience by reducing the candidate set in early stage ranking and only selecting the top 20 items initially rather than waiting for a full ranking.
+* Delivered a faster first page experience (50ms for 75% of users) by reducing the candidate set in early stage ranking and streaming the top 20 items from full ranking.
-* Improved user experience by developing a PID-style controller for using more candidates when we predicted we had more time to work with.
+* Preserved result quality by developing a dynamic controller which considered more candidates when time and capacity were available.
 * Built a native first page experience to replace our react native one due to cold start latency issues.
-This seamlessly swapped to RN once the interpreter was ready.
+This seamlessly swapped to RN once the interpreter was ready, and saved 100ms on average.

 #### Shard Manager